Summer meal assistance options

 Draper Middle School Menus (text)

 - Draper Middle School Breakfast Menu, June (print-friendly menu)

 - Draper Middle School Lunch Menu, June (print-friendly menu)

 - High School Lunch Menu, June (print-friendly menu)

 - Center for Advanced Technology Lunch Menu, June (print-friendly menu)

 - Center for Advanced Technology Specialty Menu (print-friendly menu) (Ongoing)

 - Pinewood: $1/breakfast; $2.75/lunch

 Application for Free & Reduced Price School Meals/Milk

 Students may be eligible for free or reduced price lunches if their families meet federal guidelines.
-The 2016-17 Free and Reduced-Price Meals/Milk Application is now available.
+The Free and Reduced-Price Meals/Milk Application will be available online when released by the federal government.
 The application only takes a minute to fill out and can be done at any time during the school year.
 Students are given PIN numbers just like everyone else so their peers and food service workers are not aware which children are receiving free or reduced price lunches.
-To obtain a copy of the application, call the Food Services office at 356-8225, e-mail us with your address and we’ll mail it directly to you, or download it online.
+To obtain a copy of the application, call the Food Services office at 518-356-8225, e-mail us with your address and we’ll mail it directly to you, or download a print-friendly version (once available).
 Applications should be submitted to Kim Gagnon, Food Service Director, Mohonasen Central School District, 2072 Curry Road, Schenectady, NY 12303.